Gleason's Theorem for a Qubit as Part of a Composite System: Conclusions

-We have extended Gleason's theorem to the Hilbert space $\mathcal{H}_2$ invoking only projective measurements.
+We have extended Gleason's theorem to the Hilbert space $\mathcal{H}_2$ by invoking only projective measurements.
 Instead of enlarging the types of measurements, we exploit the properties of measurements carried out on subsystems of a composite system.

-Local measurements on composite systems are part and parcel of standard quantum theory---the theory is actually incomplete without an axiom describing multi-partite systems (cf.\ Postulate (C)).
+Local measurements on composite systems are part and parcel of standard quantum theory---the theory is actually incomplete without an axiom telling us how to describe multi-partite systems (cf.\ Postulate (C)).
 Considering bi-partite systems, we obtain consistency conditions for frame functions across different dimensions.
 In physical terms, the conditions express the requirement that the statistics of measurement outcomes cannot depend on whether a quantum system is considered on its own or as part of a larger composite system.

 Frame functions are said to be \textit{marginal} if they satisfy the consistency condition.
 For dimensions $d\geq 3$, all frame functions associated with projective measurements are found to be marginal by default.
-In dimension $d=2$, however, the constraint reduces the larger set of all frame functions (which contains \textit{non-quantum} probability assignments) to those and only those that admit a representation in terms of a density matrix.
+In dimension $d=2$, however, the constraint reduces the larger set of all frame functions (which contains \textit{non-quantum} probability assignments) to those (and only those) that admit a representation in terms of a density matrix.
 Thus, we recover the state space and the Born rule for probabilities for all finite-dimensional quantum systems including qubits, i.e.\ with dimensions $d \geq 2$.

-Our extension of Gleason's theorem has two advantages.
-Earlier \textit{Gleason-type} theorems were based on probability assignments to the outcomes associated with sets of measurements \textit{larger} than projective ones.
-Examples for such sets are the elements of \textit{positive operator-valued measurements} (POVMs) \cite{busch2003quantum} or \textit{projective-simulable} measurements \cite{wright2019gleason}.
-One may argue, however, that the justification for PVMs is \textit{logically} stronger: complete sets of mutually orthogonal projectors generate a Boolean lattice of events, in analogy to the event structure in classical probability theory \cite{hall2016comment, de2016gleason}.
-In contrast, POVM elements also represent disjoint outcomes but do not form a Boolean lattice.
+\modification{This argument extends beyond standard quantum theory.
+In real quantum theory, where composite systems are defined by the standard tensor product, the extension of Thm.\ \ref{thm: our GTT} still holds, even though the theory differs from standard quantum theory in composite scenarios.
+Being independent of sequential measurements, the extended theorem remains valid upon modifications of the quantum mechanical state-update.
+In contrast, altering the structure of the tensor product does affect our argument, even in scenarios where Gleason-type results can still be derived---unentangled PVMs suffice to recover density matrices for most composite systems but not to support our extension. }